bgeneto/diskmon-log-analyzer/README.md

 ## Results

-The following is just an example of the results that the application can generate.
+The following is just a small example of the results that the application can generate.
-(graphical results not shown)
+(many more graphical results are available in the webapp)

 |                       | Value      |
 | --------------------- | :--------- |